5 Questions To Ask College Alumni

 Almost any school can teach you the basics of any course of study.
 However, you want to be sure you attend a college that goes above and beyond that.
 Not only are you going to college to learn, but you are also going to prepare for the next steps in life and start to build a career and life you will enjoy.
 This question lets you know if the college offers the opportunity you need to do just that.

-This is also where you will most likely get the most passionate answer from the alumnus.
-Did the college provided them with a great education, valuable internships, and help in finding a job?
+This is also where you will most likely get the most passionate answer from alumni.
+Did the college provide them with a great education, valuable internships, and help in finding a job?

 What was your favorite and least favorite thing about the school?

-Again you are looking for two things in the answers you get here.
-Emotion and trends.
-This is where you can tell if a student feels passionately one way or another about the school.
+Again you are looking for two things in the answers you get here – emotion and trends.
+This is where you can tell if an alumnus feels passionately one way or another about the school.
 It also helps continue to paint that picture we started in the last question.
 Either way, these answers should help you understand if the school you are looking at is worth your time and money.

 Pay attention to how much time they spend answering both parts of this question.
 If they go on and on about all their favorite things and cannot name anything negative, then that is a great sign.
 On the other hand, if the conversation once again turns negative, that is a red flag that needs to be explored.
 Again, you should not disqualify a school because someone has something negative to say about it.

 Lastly, examine the quality of these answers.
 If the best part of the school is the parties or the ice cream, that is not a good enough reason to go there.
 Just like if the worst part of the school is that the football team is in last place or you have to walk up several hills, that is not a good reason to cross it off your list.
-You want to look for answers such as quality of the lecture halls, campus life, access to resources, and other things that are rooted in education, academics, and the impact on your ability to grow and succeed.
+You want to look for answers such as the quality of the lecture halls, campus life, access to resources, and other things that are rooted in education and academics.

 If you could go back in time, would you attend the school again?

 Speaking to alumni is just one part of the college selection process.
-At the end of it, you will need to choose a college that fits your specific needs and goals.
+In the end, you will need to choose a college that fits your specific needs and goals.
 Talking to people who went to that school is an ideal way to learn about what to expect.
-The most important thing is to look for trends among the answers you get.
-If you are lucky enough to speak to alumni in person be sure to notice the emotion they use when talking about the school.
-By asking these questions you will have important data points that will help you when it comes time to picking a school.
+However, the most important thing is to look for trends among the answers you get.
+If you’re lucky enough to speak with alumni in person, be sure to notice their emotions and overall attitude about their time in school.
+By asking these questions, you will have the information that will help you pick the right school.